Gaurav Natekar

 Gaurav Natekar (born 4 April 1972) is a seven-time Indian National Tennis Champion.
 He was awarded the Arjuna Award in 1996 for Tennis.

+His wife, Arati Ponnappa, was also a national level tennis player.
+Gaurav Natekar and Arati Ponnappa Natekar have founded a Sports Consultancy Firm in Pune.

-His father, Nandu M. Natekar, was a national-level Indian badminton champion.
+Gaurav's father, Nandu M. Natekar, was a national-level Indian badminton champion.